MicrosoftDocs/cpp-docs/docs/windows/how-to-use-the-windows-10-sdk-in-a-windows-desktop-application.md

    ![Windows SDK Macros](../windows/media/retargetingwindowssdk5.PNG "RetargetingWindowsSDK5")

-1. Repeat for other solution projects, as needed, and rebuild the solution.
+1. Repeat the retargeting procedure for other solution projects, as needed, and rebuild the solution.

-You can also *target*, or use, an earlier version of the SDK in a project.
-Open **Project** > **Properties**.
-Choose from the other SDK versions available on your computer in the **Windows SDK Version** dropdown.

 ### To target the Windows 8.1 SDK